Carolina Course Evaluations

 The Carolina Course Evaluation System is a valuable tool for helping schools and units at Carolina learn about the student experience in the classroom.
 This information can be used to enhance both teaching and learning at UNC-Chapel Hill.

 In the online course evaluation process, students receive an email inviting them to participate in an evaluation for one or more of their enrolled courses.
-Schools decide when to administer the evaluations, the evaluation period, and when to send email invitations and reminders.
-Students select the link provided in the email and can complete the evaluation using their laptop, desktop computer or mobile device.
-Once submitted, responses cannot be edited.
+Students access their evaluations through a secure portal tied to their UNC ID (ONYEN).
+Schools determine the evaluation period and the frequency of email invitations and reminders.
+Students select the evaluation they want to complete from their customized dashboard and can complete the evaluation using their laptop, desktop computer, or mobile device.
 All responses are anonymous.

 Instructors can view their response rates online and receive their aggregated reports of student responses shortly after the evaluation period ends.
 Schools will provide specific information on the dates and means of delivering the evaluation reports to individual instructors.

 The Carolina Course Evaluations process is entirely online.
 For special assistance with evaluations for which online administration is not feasible, please contact your dean’s office or the Office of Institutional Research and Assessment.

 The standard Carolina Course Evaluation Instrument has been adopted for use by many schools.
 It was developed by a faculty working group appointed by the Provost and has been endorsed by Faculty Council.
 However, the University does not require schools to use this particular form.
 Please check with staff in your dean’s office to learn about school-level requirements regarding instruments and whether departments or instructors may customize the questionnaire items or formats currently in use.

 Staff in the Center for Faculty Excellence (CFE) offer consultations for individual faculty and departments about how to use course evaluation results to improve teaching and learning.
 More information on their instructional support services, workshops, and other resources may be found on the CFE website.